 City Hall, the splendid Grand Opera House, the historic Crown Liquor Saloon, the Botanic Gardens and the Ulster Museum are must-sees.
 Anyone interested in industrial or maritime heritage should have a look around Laganside, join a boat tour of the extensive harbor, admire the towering cranes of Harland & Wolff ("Samson" and "Goliath") and the new Lagan Weir.

-Lovers of nature can explore the Cave Hill area high above the city or spend an enjoyable half day at Belfast Zoo nearby.
+Lovers of nature can explore the Cave Hill area high above the city and stop into Belfast Castle to search for its artistic cats, or spend an enjoyable half day at Belfast Zoo nearby.
 And those interested in Belfast's troubled past can do worse than take a "Black Taxi Tour" to the murals.

 The best museums of Belfast are the Ulster Museum, detailing the history of the province since the stone age, the splendid Titanic Belfast with its stunning exhibition on the ill-fated liner, and the venerable survivor of the Battle of Jutland, the HMS Caroline.